spinnylights/vulkan-notes/vulkan_notes.md

 the highest _specified_ one in use by any of the operands.
-If none of the operands have a precision qualifier specified, the compiler will use that of the next operation that consumes the result recursively.
-If no precision qualifier is find in this manner, then a precision at least that of the default for the type is used.
+If none of the operands have a precision qualifier specified, the compiler will use that of the next operation that consumes the result, recursively.
+If no precision qualifier is found in this manner, then a precision at least that of the default for the type is used.